-One of the useful features of the Sympathy program is that it tells you if the grid you have designed has too many unches (consecutive or otherwise), and also if there are too few.
+One of the useful features of the Sympathy program (no longer available) is that it tells you if the grid you have designed has too many unches (consecutive or otherwise), and also if there are too few.
 You do come across grids where there is so much checking that some of the short words fill themselves in, and while this is not particularly desirable, it is obviously better to be too helpful rather than too unhelpful (something the staff of certain budget airlines have yet to learn).

 You may well have noticed that there is another fault with my example grid.
 The four corners are separated from each other, so that essentially the grid contains four discrete mini-grids.
 This usually happens by accident, maybe as a result of blanking out white squares in order to fit in certain preferred words.
 Itís always a good idea to check that there is reasonable overlap between the four corners of any grid you design.
 As you can see, the grid here has large chunks of black running through it, and apart from being aesthetically unpleasing and wasting space, too many black squares joined together is quite a reliable sign that there may be something wrong with the grid.